nikhil68596/MathDiscordBot/README.md

 # MathBot
-A Discord Bot that does math based on the arguments that the user passes in a message when calling a bot command if there are any arguments.
+CombNoomb is a Discord Bot that does math based on the arguments that the user passes in a message when calling a bot command if there are any arguments.
 The bot can perform operations in linear algebra, calculus, and other math based fields.
 Used Python to code this bot.

 Dependencies:
 1. Discord's Python Library